 At this point, it’s tough to know which innovations will stick and which ones will soon be replaced by superior iterations – but there’s a lot to like!

 Here’s a look at some of the more exciting and promising trends that are already introducing positive change throughout the financial world.

 Online lending seems pretty commonplace in 2019, but it wasn’t long ago that it was a revolutionary idea without much proof of concept.
 The industry was essentially born out of the financial crisis of 2007-2008.
 At that time, banks were enacting stricter stipulations and less inclusive regulations as a way of covering for some of the irresponsible lending behaviors they’d exhibited over the previous five years.

 Furthermore, individuals seeking credit – even those who had a relatively strong credit profile – weren’t getting loans.
 The banks became strongly adverse to risk and the flow of money from traditional lenders to individual borrowers dried up.

 If the financial crisis created a gap in financing, the online lending industry moved in to fill this gap with an alternative.
 But this was only the beginning.
-The absence of lending by traditional banks only opened the door to alternative lending options.
+The absence of lending by traditional banks only opened the door to non bank lenders and other alternative lending options.
 Banks have long since loosened their restrictions and it’s superior technology and innovation that’s allowed the online lending industry to continue growing at a time when banks no longer have the solid footing they once enjoyed.